-- This could be turned into a game in that the individuals who estimate within 100grams earn themselves a point.
+- This could be turned into a game in which the individuals who estimate within 100 grams earn themselves a point.
 The first group member to earn four points is the winner.
 As an extension, you could ask students to figure out how many grams are in each of the objects, or all of the objects together.

 - Bring this unit to a conclusion by asking students to share the benchmarks they are going to use for 1kg.

-- List the various benchmarks on a large sheet of paper to be displayed as a reference.
+- List the various benchmarks on a large sheet of paper or digital device to be displayed and shared as a reference.

-- Share the various strategies and techniques students have developed to establish near estimates for objects they are asked to weight.
+- Share the various strategies and techniques students have developed to establish near estimates for objects they are asked to weigh.

-- Create a class display of benchmarks, strategies, and techniques.
+- Create a class display or powerpoint of benchmarks, strategies, and techniques.